topherPedersen/HackableReactNativeWebView/README.md

 2) Downloading react-native-webview as a .zip, decompressing it, then moving it to the same parent directory as my react-native app

-3) In order to get this to work, I needed to change "lib" to "src" in a couple of places.
-See react-native/webview/index.js.
-Also see the following issue: https://github.com/react-native-webview/react-native-webview/issues/1163
+3) In order to get this to work, I needed to change "lib" to "src" in a few places:

+    - react-native-webview/index.js
+    - react-native-webview/index.d.ts
+    - Also see the following issue: https://github.com/react-native-webview/react-native-webview/issues/1163